 Your Chance to Change the World

-Students and faculty in the Elementary Education Program envision a world in which all children are equally encouraged and enabled to develop their interests and talents; a world where teachers represent the best efforts and hopes of the societies they serve and are respected for the importance of their work.
+Students and faculty in the Middle Childhood Education Program envision a world in which all children are equally encouraged and enabled to develop their interests and talents; a world where teachers represent the best efforts and hopes of the societies they serve and are respected for the importance of their work.
 Elementary educators are fundamental to helping children navigate the world around them by showing students that learning is relevant, useful, fun, and important.
 A good teacher has the chance to change the lives of their students, but also to help them co-create a pathway to limitless possibilities and opportunities.

 Incredible Job Security and Opportunities for Advancement